harmony-one/h/progress/sun-hyuk-ahn.md

-2025-04-18 Fri:
+2025-04-18 Fri: Continued new typed transaction and database interaction, mostly persistence logic.

-2025-04-17 Thu: Began working on saving transaction to the internal dtabase.
+2025-04-17 Thu: Began working on saving transaction to the internal database.
 Large scale change needs to be done here.
 Analyzed internal database and transaction interaction.

 2025-04-16 Wed: Continued refactoring for typed transaction.